 Both neurodivergent and neurotypical students have strengths and challenges that they encounter in the learning process.
-The Learning Commons is equipped to meet the academic support needs of all students, including neurodivergent learners, students with mental health concerns, or physical disabilities.
+The Learning Commons is equipped to meet the academic support needs of all students including but not limited to neurodivergent learners, students with mental health concerns and physical disabilities."

 - College Success Sessions

-- College Success Sessions provide coaching and concrete resources to help students improve organizational skills, time management, study habits, test-taking skills, and more.
+- College Success Sessions provide coaching and concrete resources to help students improve organizational skills, time management, study habit and test-taking skills.
 These sessions are available to students on a one-time or recurring basis.
 To request an appointment, complete the College Success Sessions form.